Development Board Test Fixture

 PCB Design

-Two PCBs were designed for the device and work together during testing.
-The Little Foot PCB provides a physical interface between the device and subject board and houses the multiplexors used to isolate pins during testing.
-The Big Foot PCB is connected to the Raspberry Pie and contains the ADC, DAC, and INA ICs used for measuring pin outputs.
+The system uses two custom PCBs that work together during testing.
+The Little Foot PCB provides the physical interface between the device and the subject board and includes multiplexers used to isolate pins during testing.
+The Big Foot PCB connects to the Raspberry Pi and contains the ADC, DAC, and INA ICs used for measuring pin outputs.

 Mechanical Design